 “Lobbying Activity” for purpose of this policy means any attempt to influence legislation, policy actions, or government decisions, or to seek funding or contracts or other government support.
 Grassroots lobbying, which includes organizing the general public to take action on legislative matters, is also considered Lobbying Activity.
 The legal definition of lobbying varies by applicable law.

-“NYU” includes the schools, colleges, institutes, and other administrative units of NYU, NYU’s Global Network University sites, and all University Affiliates, as each term is defined in NYU’s Policy on Policies.
+“NYU” includes the schools, colleges, institutes, and other administrative units of NYU, NYU’s Global Network University sites, and all University Affiliates.

 “Political Campaign Activity” means directly or indirectly participating in, or intervening in, any political campaign on behalf of (or in opposition to) any Candidate for Public Office.